apache/druid/integration-tests/README.md

 -Ddruid.client.https.keyManagerPassword=druid123
 -Ddruid.client.https.keyStorePassword=druid123
 ```

-and to run the test you need to run the test from the test configuration often times found around the top right corner
-of IntelliJ IDE.
+Run tests from the test configuration often found in the top right corner of the IntelliJ IDE.
-These values shown above are for the docker compose cluster.
+The values shown above are for the default docker compose cluster.
 For other clusters the values will need to be changed.

 ## Docker Compose files